-Lisl Dunlop has more than 25 years of experience in antitrust and competition issues, including counselling, litigation and transactions.
+Lisl Dunlop has more than 25 years of experience in antitrust and competition issues, including counseling, litigation, and transactions.
 Lisl guides clients through the antitrust-related aspects of mergers and acquisitions, joint ventures and other combinations, and sales and distribution matters.
-She also represents clients in antitrust agency investigations and has represented major corporations in complex antitrust litigations.
-Lisl has significant experience advising leading US and multinational companies in a broad range of industries, including the media, technology and healthcare sectors.
+She also represents clients in antitrust investigations, and has represented major corporations in complex antitrust litigations.
+Lisl has significant experience advising leading US and multinational companies in a broad range of industries, including the media, technology, and healthcare sectors.
 For her healthcare clients, Lisl provides antitrust and strategic advice in evaluating value-based payment initiatives, the establishment and operation of ACOs and independent physician networks, financial and clinical integration issues, and other transactions and collaborations.